openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Instances.md

 # Instances

-An instance represents an **instance** of a given class.
+An instance represents a **copy** of a given class.
 When a factory box is evaluated, its inner state is fixed as a **definite entity** , to produce an instance.

 Instances can be materialized via **instance boxes** in OM, and saved as persistent files[1].
 They can be used, stored, and modified according to specific procedures.
 This section provides conceptual and practical information about instance objects and their manipulation.